-Here's a Complete List of All the Upcoming Marvel Movies
+Here's Your Guide to All the Upcoming Marvel Movies

 Universe: Marvel Cinematic Universe

 Marvel has not officially confirmed an upcoming Doctor Strange sequel.
 But C. Robert Cargill, who wrote the first film, and director Scott Derrickson recently revealed at a screening that they already have a concept and villain for the second movie.
-If their idea is green lit, Doctor Strange (Benedict Cumberbatch) will likely fight Nightmare, the ruler of the Dream Dimension.
 They also hinted that Mordo (Chiwetel Ejiofor) would play a major role in the story.

+It’s unclear what will become of Strange in Avengers: Endgame, but Derrickson has been dropping cryptic clues about the future of the character on Twitter.

 Logan Spinoff (TBD)